anomitroid/pong-final/README.md

 ### Technical Details

-- Game updates at 120 ticks per second.
+- Game updates at 120 ticks per second (120 FPS).
 - Client-side prediction is used for smooth gameplay.
 - Both full state and delta updates are sent to clients.